emharthi/Data-Analysis-2-Project/README.md

 - A short report summarizing the rules discovered and their potential real-world applications.

-*The project outcomes, including code and reports, will be hosted on this Repositorie.*

 Task 3: Text Analysis (Extra Model)
 Objective: Build a Naive Bayes text classification model to categorize text data.